-A tooth, unlike most of the rest of the body, has a limited ability to deal with infection or severe damage.
-The root canal refers to the hollow center of the tooth where the blood vessels and nerves are located.
+A tooth, unlike most of the rest of the body, has a limited ability to deal with an infection or severe damage.
+The term root canal refers to the hollow center of the tooth where the blood vessels and nerves are located.
 This area, referred to as pulp, can become infected and cause a great deal of pain.
 The restorative treatment for this condition is called root canal therapy.

 Advances in dental technology and treatment techniques have dramatically improved the root canal procedure.
 Today’s patients can receive anesthesia to reduce discomfort, but overall the procedure is no more uncomfortable than a dental filling.
-Often, patients feel relief afterwards from the pain they were experiencing from the infection inside the tooth!
+Often, patients feel relief afterward from the pain they were experiencing from the infection inside the tooth!